-121 ITALIAN II 5 UNITS
+121 ITALIAN II

-Prerequisite: "C" grade or higher or "Pass" in ITAL 120 or two years of high school Italian or equivalent.
+Prerequisite: "C" grade or higher or "Pass" in ITAL 120 or two years of high school Italian or equivalent 5 hours lecture

 Continuation of Italian 120.
 This course will continue to develop oral and written skills based on practical everyday needs.